 I half fell, half stumbled on to the sofa next to my mother, who put her arm lightly around my shoulders, pulling me toward her and, instinctively kissed my forehead.

 ‘Jocelyn died yesterday morning, Lucy.
-Your play was last night, so I hadn’t got the heart to tell you… and now this.
+I thought it best to wait until you got home to tell you… and now this.
 It’s the last thing I would ever want you to come home to.’

 My mother had made the executive decision not to tell me about Jocelyn’s death, until after I came home.
 I understood.
 It was the right decision.
-If she had told me I’m not sure I would have bothered to turn up for my play, let alone performed well in it.
-But the pain of finding out about Jocelyn’s death while looking at my dead Father was excruciating, like a knife tearing into an already open wound.
+But the pain of finding out about her death while looking at my dead Father was excruciating, like a knife tearing into an already open wound.

 What should have been the best day of my life to date turned into the worst day of my life to date.
 The exuberant high I had felt since waking up that morning, evaporated in a microsecond.
 I closed my eyes, wrapping both arms around my mother’s waist and cried silently into her shoulder, listening in disbelief as the paramedics zipped my father up.